Tarballwalf/configs/README.md

 If you want you can use them I have no problem with that.

-If you have any question or if you want to contact me you can thru:
+If you have any question or if you want to contact me you can through:
 (Please tell me from where you came so I can know.)
 - Discord: Tarballlwalf#1986
 - Telegram: @Tarballwalf